 This has to be our favourite spot in the whole of Northumberland, the time we spent here often lives rent free in our minds.
 Your visit to Northumberland really isn’t complete until you’ve spent time in the iconic Bamburgh.

-Bamburgh beach has to be one of the most magical beaches in the entire United Kingdom.
-It is the perfect opportunity to go for a windswept walk along this huge stretch of unspoiled & wild sand.
+Bamburgh beach is one of the most magical beaches in the entire United Kingdom.
+It is the perfect opportunity to go for a windswept walk along this huge stretch of unspoiled and wild sand.
 But what makes this beach truly special, is the ancient Bamburgh Castle that dominates the skyline, sitting just behind the dunes.

-Once you’ve spent time admiring the castle from the outside, it’s time to head back in time & step inside.
-You will notice as you approach Bamburgh Castle, it is humongous & has a great way of making you feel small.
+Once you’ve spent time admiring the castle from the outside, it’s time to head back in time and step inside.
+You will notice as you approach Bamburgh Castle, it is humongous and has a great way of making you feel small.

-You must pay to enter Bamburgh Castle, once you do you’ll follow a circuit that will walk you through the history of the castle & it’s importance through turbulent times.
+You must pay to enter Bamburgh Castle, once you do you’ll follow a circuit that will walk you through the history of the castle and its importance through turbulent times.
 The entire walk around should take you around 1.5 hours.
-Finishing outside on the castle walls with incredible views across Bamburgh Beach & the North Sea.
+Finishing outside, on the castle walls with incredible views across Bamburgh Beach and the North Sea.

 You can find out more information & opening times here.

-Only a 30 minute drive from Bamburgh is Holy Island & Lindisfarne Castle.
-This is another absolute must see on your visit to Northumberland & is an incredibly unique experience.
+Only a 30-minute drive from Bamburgh is Holy Island and Lindisfarne Castle.
+This is another absolute must see on your visit to Northumberland and is an incredibly unique experience.

 To reach the island you will have to cross the ocean causeway by car, which during high tide becomes completely submerged by the ocean.
 Meaning, you can only access the island at certain times of day.
 You must also be wary of tide times for coming back across the causeway to the mainland, as you don’t want to get stuck overnight.